VisHnuhs117/VisHnuhs117/README.md

 </div>

 # 💫 About Me:
--	🔭 I’m currently working on problem solving techniques and projects<br>
+-	🔭 I’m currently working on problem solving techniques and projects.
--	👯 I’m looking to collaborate on open source projects and contribute to it
+-	👯 I’m looking to collaborate on open source projects and contribute to it.
--	🌱 I’m currently learning about technologies and problem solving skills<br> -	💬 Ask me about software development or anything about tech
+-	🌱 I’m currently learning about technologies and problem solving skills.
+-	💬 Ask me about software development or anything about tech.
--	📫 How to reach me: vishnuhs203@gmail.com
+-	📫 How to reach me: vishnuhs203@gmail.com.
--	⚡ Fun fact: I love to play a lot of video games
+-	⚡ Fun fact: I love to play a lot of video games.

 ## 🌐 Socials: